-The Authority has accepted SKM's finding that there was insufficient information to assess the expenditure as efficient.
-As such the Authority has not included expenditure in 2012-13 on this project in the RAB beyond the \$2,297,157 value submitted in 2011-12.
+In the Draft Report, the Authority accepted SKM's finding that there was insufficient information to assess the expenditure as efficient.
+As such the Authority did not include expenditure in 2012-13 on this project in the RAB beyond the \$2,297,157 value submitted in 2011-12.

-The Authority notes that the provision of additional documentation may demonstrate the efficiency of this expenditure.
+The Authority noted that the provision of additional documentation may demonstrate the efficiency of this expenditure.
 This documentation includes: